 In connection with the matters addressed by Resolution No. 203, during 2005 the SII sent to us a tax deficiencies assessment (the "Tax Assessment").
 According to the Tax Assessment, we should have not recognized the result of some of our foreign affiliates in the tax year 2002 and we should amend our loss carry-forward for the same tax year.
 The consequences for us of the Tax Assessment are already considered in the effects of Resolution No. 203, because the deficiencies described in the Tax Assessment were already part of Resolution No. 203.
-We plan to dispute the Tax Assessment in accordance with the procedure established in Articles 123 et. seq. of the Tax Code.
-Based on the information available to us, the opinion of our legal advisors and the administrative jurisprudence of the SII in connection with the Tax Assessment, we have estimated as remote the probability that the final decision would be unfavorable to us.w]
+We plan to dispute the Tax Assessment in accordance with the procedure established in Articles 123 et. seq. of the Tax Assessment, we have estimated as remote the probability that the final decision would be unfavorable to us.w]